ebullient/obsidian-theme-ebullientworks/README.md

     Styled to create a floating (hover:right) section for Table of Contents To use this style, create a `toc` admonition (I recommend you use the list icon, but take your pick).

-Here is what they look like (unstyled edit mode on the left):
+Here is what they look like (Callouts and Admonitions):

 ![](images/admonitions.png)